HaxeFoundation/HaxeManual/md/manual/dictionary.md

 ##### EnumValue
 EnumValue is a special type which unifies with all enum instances.
 It is used by the standard library to provide some operations for all enum instances, and can be employed in user-code accordingly.

+##### Expected Type
+Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is argument to a function call.
+They can influence typing of that expression through what is called [top-down inference](3.4.1-Top-down_Inference.md).

 ##### Float
 Represents a double-precision IEEE 64bit floating point number.